Exceptional regions of the 2HDM parameter space: Implications of custodial symmetry

 The remaining four symmetry cases of Ref.~\cite{Pilaftsis:2011ed} correspond to $\mathbb{Z}_2\otimes\Pi_2$, $\ug\otimes\Pi_2$, GCP3 and SO(3), which when combined with custodial symmetry [cf.~\eq{custard2}] yields a maximal symmetry group of $\mathbb{Z}_2\otimes\mathbb{Z}_2\otimes{\rm SO}(3)$, $\rm{O}(2)\otimes{\rm O}(3)$, $\mathbb{Z}_2\otimes{\rm O}(4)$ and SO(5), respectively.\footnote{Since a GCP3-symmetric scalar potential is a $\ug\otimes\Pi_2$-symmetric scalar potential in a different scalar field basis, one cannot unambiguously associate $\rm{O}(2)\otimes{\rm O}(3)$ and $\mathbb{Z}_2\otimes{\rm O}(4)$ with either ERPS symmetry.
 A physical criterion for distinguishing these two maximal symmetry groups is provided by the two Higgs basis conditions specified in \eq{zonetwothree} and exhibited in Table~\ref{tab:cust} and in the discussion that follows.} In light of \eq{why30}, each of these symmetry cases corresponds to the inert limit in the ERPS, and thus satisfy \eq{Aminus} in a real Higgs basis.
 The case of $\rm{O}(2)\otimes{\rm O}(3)$ requires some clarification.
 In Table 1 of Ref.~\cite{Pilaftsis:2011ed}, the constraints on the scalar potential parameters corresponding to the $\rm{O}(2)\otimes{\rm O}(3)$ symmetry are, \beq m_{11}^2=m_{22}^2\,, \qquad\quad m_{12}^2=0\,,\qquad\quad \lambda_1=\lambda_2=\lambda_3\,,\qquad\quad \lambda_5=\lambda_6=\lambda_7=0\,. \eeq This is a $\ug\otimes\Pi_2$-symmetric scalar potential, but it does not satisfy \eq{custard}.
 However, if we transform to the GCP3 basis then \eqst{lamp}{m12p} yield, \beqa && m_{11}^{\prime\,2}=m_{22}^{\prime\,2}\,,\qquad\quad m_{12}^{\prime\,2}=0\,,\qquad\quad \lambda^\prime_1=\lambda^\prime_2=\lambda^\prime_3+\lambda^\prime_4+\Re\lambda^\prime_5\,,\qquad\quad \lambda^\prime _4=\Re \lambda^\prime_5\,,\nonumber \\ && \Im\lambda_5^\prime=\lambda^\prime_6=\lambda^\prime_7=0\,, \eeqa which corresponds to custodial-symmetric, GCP3-symmetric scalar potential.

-We are now ready to present the classification of custodial-symmetric 2HDM scalar potentials that satisfy exact Higgs alignment due to an unbroken or softly-broken symmetry.
+We are now ready to present the classification of custodial-symmetric 2HDM scalar potentials that satisfy exact Higgs alignment due to an unbroken or softly broken symmetry.
 Exact Higgs alignment requires $Y_3=Z_6=0$, and then to achieve Higgs alignment via a symmetry also requires $Z_7=0$.
 Two immediate examples are the IDM with either an unbroken $\mathbb{Z}_2$ or U(1) symmetry in the Higgs basis.
 Supplementing these two examples with the condition that $Z_4=\pm Z_5$ yields a custodial symmetric scalar potential with exact Higgs alignment.

-In light of the classification of custodial symmetric scalar potentials discussed above, we now consider cases in which additional unbroken or softly-broken symmetries are present.
-It is clear that at minimum, a softly-broken $\mathbb{Z}_2$ symmetry that is manifestly realized in the $\Phi$-basis must be present.
-Consequently, let us consider a softly-broken $\mathbb{Z}_2$-symmetric scalar potential in the $\Phi$-basis that is distinct from the Higgs basis which satisfies $Y_3=Z_6=Z_7=0$.
+In light of the classification of custodial symmetric scalar potentials discussed above, we now consider cases in which additional unbroken or softly broken symmetries are present.
+It is clear that at minimum, a softly broken $\mathbb{Z}_2$ symmetry that is manifestly realized in the $\Phi$-basis must be present.
+Consequently, let us consider a softly broken $\mathbb{Z}_2$-symmetric scalar potential in the $\Phi$-basis that is distinct from the Higgs basis which satisfies $Y_3=Z_6=Z_7=0$.
 Since $\lambda_6=\lambda_7=0$ holds in a $\Phi$-basis such that $s_{2\beta}\neq 0$, the ERPS4 conditions must be satisfied as we now demonstrate.